The Bolt and the Coils

 I wasn’t alone.

-There was a real battle going on around my life, and God was already bringing people into it.
+There was a battle going on for my life, and God was already bringing people into it.
 Some through prayer.
 Some through practical care.
-Some by refusing to let me hide how bad things had got.
+Some refusing to let me hide how bad things truly were.

 A giant snake.